dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 In this tutorial, we'll use the default Meteor templating engine, **Blaze**.

-### Create SlangBucket Views and Display Static Data
+### Create Slang Bucket Views and Display Static Data

 First, add bootstrap by running the command below: